-Group 3 voltage transformers are for line-to-ground connection only and have two secondary windings.
-They may be insulated-neutral or grounded,neutral terminal type.
-Ratings through 161 000 Grd Y/92 000 shall be capable of the square root of 3 times rated voltage (this capability does not preclude the possibility of ferroresonance) for 1 min without exceeding 175 °C temperature rise for copper conductor or 125 °C rise for EC aluminum.
-Ratings 230 000 Grd Y/138 000 and above shall be capable of operation at 140% of rated voltage with the same limitation of time and temperature.
-(For typical connections, see figure .)
-Group 3 transformers shall be capable of continuous operation at 110% of rated voltages, prodded the burden in voltamperes at this voltage does not exceed the thermal burden rating.
+^aGroup 3 voltage transformers are for line-to-ground connection only and have two secondary windings.
+They may be insulated-neutral or grounded-neutral terminal type.
+Ratings through 92000/161000 Grd Y shall be capable of the square root of 3 times rated voltage (this capability does not preclude the possibility of ferroresonance) for 1 min without exceeding a 175 °C temperature rise for copper conductor or a 125 °C rise for EC aluminum.
+Ratings 138000/230 000 Grd Y and above shall be capable of operation at 140% of rated voltage with the same limitation of time and temperature.
+(For typical connections, see e) in Figure 6e.)
+Group 3 transformers shall be capable of continuous operation at 110% of rated voltages, provided the burden in voltamperes at this voltage does not exceed the thermal burden rating.